Stuffed Honeynut Squash with Couscous and Feta

 Stuff!

 Stuff your roasted squash with the couscous.
-Finish off with crumbled feta, fresh sage and lots of lemon juice and zest.
+Finish off with crumbled feta, fresh sage and lots of lemon juice ( a nice drizzle will do!) and a sprinkle of lemon zest.
 Serve.

 Tips, Tricks and Substitutions